 Video of the Day

-As long as your vitamins are in pill or another solid form, such as gummy vitamins, the TSA allows you to bring an unlimited amount of them in your carry-on luggage.
-If you take multiple vitamins each day, you won't have to switch to a multivitamin or downsize, because you should have no issues bringing all of the vitamins you normally take.
+As long as your vitamins are in pill or another solid form, such as gummy vitamins, the TSA allows you to bring an unlimited amount of them in your carry-on luggage or checked bags (although you should expect them to go through X-ray or visual screening at the security checkpoint).

-While your vitamins may be unmarked and you might not have the original packaging, you have to keep them contained and separate from the rest of your luggage.
+If your vitamins are unmarked and you got rid of the original packaging, it's best to keep them contained and separate from the rest of your luggage.
 The easiest way to comply with TSA regulations and expedite security screening is to put all of the vitamins together in a clear zip-top plastic bag.
-If you want to keep all of your vitamins sorted, you can put vitamins of the same type in sandwich-sized bags, then put all of the small bags inside one large, clear bag.
-To minimize confusion, consider marking the bag with the name of the vitamins it contains.
+If you want to keep all of your vitamins organized, you can put vitamins of the same type in sandwich-sized bags, then put all of the small bags inside one large, clear bag.
+To minimize confusion, the TSA encourages people to clearly label each bag with the name of the vitamins it contains.

 When you reach the TSA checkpoint at the airport, you'll need to remove the bag of vitamins from your luggage so it can be screened separately from your other belongings.
 You have two screening options available to you — X-ray and visual screening.
 The fastest and most common screening method is an X-ray inspection.
 You'll take your bag or container of vitamins out of your luggage and place it in a screening bin, then it will go through the X-ray machine.